gardener/landscaper/docs/level_0/first_simple_example.md

 In this example we describe how to deploy an nginx with the help of Landscaper.

 We describe how to develop a component containing a Component Descriptor and a Blueprint with a DeployItem.
-The DeployItem specifies how to deploy the nginx as a helm chart.
+The Blueprint is a collection of DeployItems.
+In our case it contains exactly one DeployItem which specifies how to deploy the nginx as a helm chart.

 ## Deploy Item